Marquis de Morès: France, Algeria, assassination

 The French officer in charge of the post at Kebili, Lieutenant Leboeuf, received a telegram from the French Intelligence Officer and Military attaché in Tunis, advising him not to give de Morès' expedition any assistance.
 Furthermore, Leboeuf was told to ensure de Morès traveled by the way of the Berresof oasis.
 A marabout from Guemar dispatched a messenger to dissident Tuareg in Messine, southeast of Ghadames, telling them to come to Berresof at once to kill a Frenchman.
 The recipients of the message were told the man they were to kill would be carrying a great deal of money, would not have an official escort, and that whoever killed him would not be prosecuted.
 While he was in Kebili, de Morès received a telegram from General de la Roque, commander of the division at Constantine, Algeria, telling him that Tuareg guides would be waiting for him at Berresof.
 De Morès expressed surprise at this, as he had not asked de la Roque to find him any guides.
 De Morès departed Kebili on May 20, and the Tuareg "guides" joined his caravan on June 3.
 On the morning of June 9 the Tuareg sprung their attack.
 De Morès was able to kill several of his attackers before he was gunned down.

 On 28 July 1902, after a trial in Sousse in Tunisia, two of the murderers were sentenced: El-Kheir ben Abd-el-Kader to the death penalty and Hamma Ben Cheikh to 20 years of forced labor.
 During the trial his widow, the Marquise, sought to expose the French government as responsible for the murder but the tribunal did not agree.
 She then even paid Isabelle Eberhardt to return to Africa to investigate his death, though Eberhardt made no real attempts to investigate the matter, and no government official was ever convicted.

+Depictions in fiction

+The Marquis de Morès is portrayed by the actor Jeff DuJardin in the 2024 television series Elkhorn.

+Legacy

+In 2005, Robert O. Paxton released The Anatomy of Fascism, which attributed Morès as a symbol of the first National socialist.
+"His [Morès] squads wore the cow-boy garb and ten-gallon hats that the Marquis had discovered in the American West, which thus predate black and brown shirts (by a modest stretch of the imagination) as the first fascist uniform".
+He was dubbed as such by the creator of the term 'National Socialist', French nationalist author, Maurice Barrès.